Municipal Accommodation Tax (MAT)

 Is the MAT amount charged on the total before or after HST?

-Vanessa asked over 3 years ago
+Vanessa asked almost 4 years ago

 Thank you for your question, the Tax is charged prior to HST.